-Small Angle X-ray Scattering (SAXS) is used to study the structure of materials in the 1 nm to ~200 nm range.
+Small Angle X-ray Scattering (SAXS) is used to study the structure of materials in the 1 nm to ~200 nm range, and sometimes even larger.
 The materials typically studied include polymers, metals, colloids, liquid crystals and biological samples e.g. proteins (also referred to as Bio-SAXS).
 Bio-SAXS is a very useful technique as a complement to Protein Crystallography.

 The information determined relates to the particle size, shape, distribution and orientation, porosity, surface features and internal structure.

 A SAXS sample requires very little preparation and results are representative of the bulk material.
 The scattered signal is typically recorded at diffraction angles of <6° and the sample is positioned at a long distance from the detector.
 The measured scattered signals are accordingly extremely weak.
 For this reason, SAXS measurements benefit from the use of a high brilliance X-ray source such as the MetalJet, which makes weak scattering effects, stronger, more visible and more readily studied.

 In-lab SEC-SAXS for structual investigation of protein samples

 SAXS can be used to investigate biological macromolecules especially in monodisperse solutions.

 However liquid bio-solutions involve structurally different molecules and complexes in dynamic equilibria.

 SEC – Size Exclusion Chromatography has evolved as a technique to mitigate this by separating the molecules in time.

 However this limits the measurements time window which put huge

 With MetalJet source in the Xenocs BioXolver system it is possible to